 Our CPF Ordinary Account (OA) balances earn a minimum of 2.5% per annum.
-Unlike what some may think, we can actually “touch” our CPF monies by investing part of our OA balances via the CPF Investment Scheme (CPFIS).
+Apart from using our OA balances to pay for our home down payment and monthly home loan, we can also choose to invest via the CPF Investment Scheme (CPFIS).

-If we invest our OA balances, the aim is to do better than the 2.5% interest floor that CPF pays us.
-This is quite possible (and we will go into the investments we can make below).
-However, we need to be willing to take on investment risk – which may lead to losses.
+If we want to invest our OA balances, the aim is to do better than the 2.5% interest floor that CPF already pays us.
+While this may be possible in a rising interest rate environment, we will be taking on some investment risk.

-As of 2020, 960,000 CPF members have invested $17 billion of their CPF OA balances, while 283,000 CPF members have invested $5.5 billion of their CPF SA balances.
-In this article, we will focus on investing our OA balances as it provides 2.5% per annum, compared to our SA balances, which provides a higher return of 4.0% per annum.
+In this article, we will focus on investing our OA balances as it earns 2.5% per annum, compared to our SA balances, which earn a higher return of 4.0% per annum.

 What Is CPFIS?

-The CPFIS is an investment scheme by CPF.
-It gives us the option to invest our OA and SA balances to boost our retirement savings.
-When we invest our OA balances, we need to apply for a CPFIS-OA account with one of the three local banks – DBS, OCBC, UOB – but can invest in a variety of investments managed by other financial institutions.
+The CPFIS is an investment scheme by CPF – and not to be confused with the Supplementary Retirement Scheme (SRS), which is a separate scheme to invest for your retirement.
+CPFIS gives us the option to invest both our OA and SA balances to boost our retirement nest egg.
+When we invest our OA balances, we need to apply for a CPFIS-OA account with one of the three local banks – DBS, OCBC, UOB – but we can invest in a variety of investments managed by other financial institutions.
 Similarly, when we invest our SA balances, we are utilising the CPFIS-SA scheme, but there is no need to open any specific CPFIS account.
 Instead, we can buy and sell the products directly with the providers.